rollerworks/search/Resources/doc/overview.rst

 * Bcmath or GMP for handling big numbers.

-* Database support when using Doctrine\Sql (or related).
+* Database support when using Doctrine\Orm (or related).
-  This also requires Doctrine ORM to be installed.
+  This requires Doctrine ORM to be installed.

 Component Breakdown
 -------------------